The Toll of "Rassenschande" on a Family

 You've heard the saying.
 "The death of one person is a tragedy.
 The death of ten million people is a statistic."
 The death toll of World War II is estimated at over 60 million people, including six million Jews in the Holocaust.
 Each of those deaths is a tragedy, because each has a family story.

-In 1995, and again last year, this photograph was passed around and discussed because of the one German in the crowd who did not perform the Nazi salute.
+This photograph has been passed around and discussed because of the one German in the crowd who did not perform the Nazi salute.
 Some sources say the photograph was taken in 1936 at the unveiling of the ship the Horst Wessel, at which Adolf Hitler was present.
 However, Irene Landmesser recognized the man as her father August Landmesser, who was sentenced to a labor camp in 1938, and worked in a shipyard as a prisoner, so the exact date of the photograph may be in doubt.

 August Landmesser joined the Nazi party in 1935 because he thought it would help him with employment.
 After all, he had a family to support.
 He had met Irma Eckler in 1934 and they filled out an application to marry in August of 1935.
 Their application to marry was rejected because Irma was Jewish.
 The law against such marriages had been passed, but wasn't supposed to go into effect until September.
 Irma's mother and two sisters had married non-Jews already, and were grandfathered into law.
 But the untimely rejection of Landmesser's application spelled eventual doom for the family.